 - Bilateral Coordination (using both sides of the body and hands together)

 - Visual Motor Skills (visual discrimination, eye-hand coordination, and tracking)

 - Fine motor Skills (finger dexterity and a pincer grasp)

 - Motor Planning (completing the activity from the beginning to the end in the correct order)

 Why do some children have trouble with self help skills?

 For the young children in our Bondi Junction clinic, there are many reasons why they may be behind in their play development.
 This can include:

 However, the reason for the delay in self care skills isn’t the important thing.
 Working with a child to develop independence in this area is what matters.
-Identifying and treating self care skills early has such positive outcomes.
+The Occupational Therapist identifies and treats self care skills early which has such positive outcomes.

 Let’s look more closely at what you can do at home to develop self care skills.